hpower2/arvis-react-firebase-stripe/README.md

-# How to run this project on local
+# How to run this project on localhost
-RUN This 4 Command
 ### 1. `git clone https://github.com/hpower2/arvis-react-firebase-stripe.git`
 clone this repository
 ### 2. `npm install`